Scales (79 Available)

 Measures the degree to which the individual is likely to be flexible and compromising in all aspects of his or her work relationships, including working cooperatively with coworkers and customers.

 Measures the degree to which the candidate is able to instill a team spirit among staff members.
-The degree to which he/she is able to get along with all staff members, is easy-going and flexible.
+The degree to which they are able to get along with all staff members, is easy-going and flexible.

 Measures the degree to which the individual is likely to cooperate in all aspects of his/her work relationships including working in harmony with others to achieve a common goal.
 This characteristic is important for jobs requiring interaction and cooperation among coworkers.